MIAMI — The NBA is back, which means the Heat are back.

 Season stats: Split last season between the Celtics and their developmental league team, the Maine Red Claws.
 In 25 games with the Celtics, he averaged 1.5 points and 1.4 rebounds in 5.6 minutes per game.
 He appeared in 12 regular-season games for the Red Claws, averaging 20.8 points on 51.5 percent shooting from the field and 43.8 percent shooting from 3-point range to go with 8.8 rebounds and 2.8 blocks per game.

 Contract status: Signed a two-year contract with the Heat in free agency this summer, with the first year guaranteed at the $1.5 million veteran’s minimum and a team option for the 2018-19 season.

-What to know?: With a guaranteed salary for next season, Mickey could very well find himself on the Heat’s 15-man roster this year.
-At 6-foot-8 and 235 pounds, the power forward has two skills that really intrigue the Heat.
+What to know?: At 6-foot-8 and 235 pounds, the power forward has two skills that really intrigue the Heat.
 He can stretch the floor with his outside shot and has an incredible knack for blocking shots.
-With a 7-foot-2 wingspan, Mickey led the nation with 3.64 blocks per game in his final season at LSU, joining Shaquille O’Neal as the only players in school history to block at least 100 shots in a season.
-This skill set along with his guaranteed salary could be enough to earn him a spot on the Heat’s roster.
-This stability would be a change for Mickey, who has been assigned to the Maine Red Claws and recalled 42 times in his two NBA seasons with the Celtics.
+This skill set along with his guaranteed salary was enough to earn him a spot on the Heat’s 15-man roster.
+Miami will continue to try to develop Mickey’s game, and don’t be surprised to see some flashes from him throughout the season.